 Nikon Withdraws from the Rangefinder Market

-Comparison of the sales of the Nikon and Canon cameras during the 1950s is shown in the table below.
+A futher comparison of the sales volumes of the Nikon and Canon cameras during the 1950s is shown in the table below.
 1, 25

 Camera comparison table